Jesse Clegg

 Jesse Clegg is a platinum-selling South African singer-songwriter with five SAMA (South African Music Award) nominations.
 He's released multiple chart-topping radio singles.
 His albums include When I Wake Up (2008), Life on Mars – a collaboration with Grammy-winning Canadian producer David Bottrill (2011) – and Things Unseen (2016).
 Since 2016, he has consistently released charting singles every year with Grammy-winning US producer Tim Pagnotta, which will be forming his upcoming fourth album recorded in Los Angeles and New York.

 Biography

 The son of Johnny Clegg, Jesse spent the first six years of his life on tour with his father.
 Jesse was raised in a household that incorporated both Jewish and Zulu cultural influences.
 While his upbringing was not religious, he occasionally observed the Sabbath and celebrated his Bar Mitzvah at the age of thirteen.

-Jesse's extensive touring in South Africa, the USA and the UK, including performances at Isle of Wight Festival in the UK and Radio City Music Hall, in New York City, have solidified his reputation as a captivating and dynamic live performer.
-He’s been the main support artist for many international tours including Joan Armatrading, Daughtry and Imagine Dragons.
+Over his career, Jesse has toured extensively in South Africa, the USA and the UK, including performances at Isle of Wight Festival in the UK and Radio City Music Hall, in New York City.
+He has also performed as the main support artist for international tours including Joan Armatrading, Daughtry and Imagine Dragons.

 Further, Jesse Clegg has collaborated with a premium list of artists including Shekhinah, Walk the Moon, Msaki, Kentphonik, Autumn Rowe and DJ Kent.

-Jesse Clegg’s most popular singles include Let It Burn, Speed of Light, Waiting on the Outcome, Today, Use Me, Breathing (featuring Shekinah), and recently Called to Hear Your Voice.
-Clegg also featured and co-wrote the hit single Fire In Your House by US pop group Walk The Moon.

-Jesse shared the stage with his father, Johnny Clegg, in 2016 and they subsequently did 3 world tours together.
-In 2018, Jesse co-wrote and executive produced on his father’s final album, ‘King of Time’.

-Jesse's commitment to using music as a platform for positive change is showcased with his role as an official ambassador for the Nelson Mandela 46664 foundation.

-A significant accolade is soon to be added to Jesse Clegg’s career is his upcoming headline performance at Carnegie Hall.
-The iconic venue is considered to be the pinnacle of live music performance halls in the globally.
-Clegg will perform there 29 October 2024 during his next American tour.